Performance Day Info

 Next Project -

-From February to July we will produce a full musical, which we are excited to announce will be 101 Dalmatians!
+From February to June we will produce a full musical, which we are excited to announce will be The Wizard of Oz!

 Finally -